San Francisco, There's a Cat Hair in My Tea and 5 Unique Spots Infinitely Better Than Fisherman's Wharf

 Next we veer away from the travel books.
 All through out San Francisco there are neighborhood swings and even a couple of adult-size slides.
 They’re fun, different and Instagrammable.
 It’s not really a vacation unless all you’re followers know about it, right?

-The swings we personally visited were at the Bernal Heights Summit and Billy Goat Hill but there are several in other neighborhoods around town.
+The swings we visited were at the Bernal Heights Summit and Billy Goat Hill, but there are several in other neighborhoods around town.
 Tank Hill, Glen Canyon Park, Presidio Heights and Kite Hill all have swings.
 Due to vandalism and other concerns, sometimes the swings will be damaged or cut down.
 So that’s a bummer.
 You can find a concrete slide at the Seward Mini Park in the Castro and a giant metal slide in Bernal Heights.
-There’s usually cardboard for you to ride down the slides but bring your own to be safe.
+There are usually pieces of cardboard for you to ride down the slides but bring your own to be safe.

 3. KitTea Cat Cafe

 We have now reached the weird part of the tour.
 This was definitely a Charise pick.
 It’s a tea shop where you pay to have cats run all over the place.
 You give them money and cats climb on you... while you drink tea.
 Generally when I eat, I like to keep furry animals away from me.
 To each his own though.
 Charise had fun and I sat safely on the other side of the glass.

 If you like cats, this is probably heaven for you.
 Charise liked it and some of the money goes to help abandoned cats find homes.
 All the cats you play with can be adopted.
 So if you like animals check it out.
 My Earl Grey was tasty.
 Just make sure to check your mug for cat hair.